CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/08-intro-web.md

   </a>
 </figure>

-Once you have your repository, the next step is to add some web files.
+Once you have your repository, the next step is to add some HTML files.
 The most basic file you can add is an `index.html` file.

 <figure>
   <a href="{{site.baseurl}}/assets/images/create_index_html.png" class="image-popup">